Shopify/yjit-bench/README.md

 controls the number of times a benchmark is run, and writes timing values into an output CSV file.

-The `run_benchmarks.py` script pulls the latest commits from the YJIT repo, recompiles the YJIT ruby installation, and then traverses the `benchmarks` directory and to automatically discover and run the benchmarks in there.
+The `run_benchmarks.rb` script pulls the latest commits from the YJIT repo, recompiles the YJIT ruby installation, and then traverses the `benchmarks` directory and to automatically discover and run the benchmarks in there.
 It reads the